Ur: Society and culture

-Archaeological discoveries have shown unequivocally that Ur was a major Sumerian urban center on the Mesopotamian plain.
-Especially the discovery of the Royal Tombs has confirmed its splendour.
-These tombs, which date to the Early Dynastic IIIa period (approximately in the 25th or 24th century BC), contained an immense treasure of luxury items made of precious metals and semi-precious stones imported from long distances (Ancient Iran, Afghanistan, India, Asia Minor, the Levant and the Persian Gulf).
-This wealth, unparalleled up to then, is a testimony of Ur's economic importance during the Early Bronze Age.
+Archaeological discoveries have shown that Ur was a major Sumerian urban center on the Mesopotamian plain.
+The discovery of Ur's Royal Tombs further confirmed this.
+These tombs, which date to the Early Dynastic IIIa period (approximately in the 25th or 24th century BC), contained many luxury items made of precious metals and semi-precious stones imported from long distances (Ancient Iran, Afghanistan, India, Asia Minor, the Levant and the Persian Gulf).
+This immense wealth shows Ur's economic importance during the Early Bronze Age.

-Archaeological study of the region has contributed greatly to our understanding of the landscape and long-distance interactions during these ancient times.
-Ur was a major port on the Persian Gulf, which extended much farther inland than today, and the city controlled much of the trade into Mesopotamia.
-Imports to Ur came from many parts of the world: precious metals such as gold and silver, and semi-precious stones, namely lapis lazuli and carnelian.

-It is thought that Ur had a stratified social system including slaves (captured foreigners), farmers, artisans, doctors, scribes, and priests.
-High-ranking priests apparently enjoyed great luxury and splendid mansions.
-Tens of thousands of cuneiform texts have been recovered from temples, the palace, and individual houses, recording contracts, inventories, and court documents, evidence of the city's complex economic and legal systems.

 Excavation in the old city of Ur in 1929 revealed the Lyres of Ur, instruments similar to the modern harp but in the shape of a bull and with eleven strings.

 History

+The site consists of a mound, roughly 1200 by 800 metres with a height of about 20 metres above the plain.
+The mound is split by the remnants of an ancient canal into north and south portions.

+The remains of a city wall are visible surrounding the site.
+The occupation size ranged from about 15 hectares in the Jemdet Nasr period to 90 hectares in the Early Dynastic period and then peaking in the Ur III period at 108 hectares and the Isin-Larsa period at 140 hectares, extending beyond the city walls.
+Subsequent period had varying lesser degrees of occupation.

 Prehistory

-When Ur was founded, the Persian Gulf's water level was two-and-a-half metres higher than today.
-Ur is therefore thought to have had marshy surroundings; irrigation would have been unnecessary, and the city's evident canal system was likely used for transportation.
+When Ur was founded, it was near the coastline of the Persian Gulf.
+Ur is thought, therefore, to have had marshy surroundings; irrigation would have been unnecessary, and the city's evident canals likely were used for transportation.
 Fish, birds, tubers, and reeds might have supported Ur economically without the need for an agricultural revolution sometimes hypothesized as a prerequisite to urbanization.

+Prehistoric Ubaid period

-Archaeologists have discovered the evidence of an early occupation at Ur during the Ubaid period (c.
-6500 to 3800 BC).
-These early levels were sealed off with a sterile deposit of soil that was interpreted by excavators of the 1920s as evidence for the Great Flood of the Book of Genesis and Epic of Gilgamesh.
+Archaeologists have discovered evidence of early occupation at Ur during the Ubaid period (c.
+5500–3700 BC), a prehistoric period of Mesopotamia.
+The name derives from Tell al-'Ubaid where the earliest large excavation of Ubaid period material was conducted initially in 1919 by Henry Hall and later by Leonard Woolley.

+Later, a layer of soil covered the occupation levels from the Ubaid period.
+Excavators of the 1920s interpreted the layer of soil as evidence for the Great Flood of the Epic of Gilgamesh and Book of Genesis.
 It is now understood that the South Mesopotamian plain was exposed to regular floods from the Euphrates and the Tigris rivers, with heavy erosion from water and wind, which may have given rise to the Mesopotamian and derivative Biblical Great Flood stories.